RELabUU/LCDTrace/README.md

-# LCDTrace
-**Keywords:** Requirements Traceability - Trace Link Recovery - Model-Driven Development - Low-Code Development - Machine Learning

-## About
+# About
-This repository provides the code used to produce the results of Rasiman, Dalpiaz & España (2022).
+This repository provides the code used to produce the results of Van Oosten, Rasiman & Dalpiaz (2022).
 It takes a set of JIRA issues, and SVN commits as input.
 The program then cleans and preprocesses these.
 The JIRA id (label) is then taken from the SVN commit logs and appended to the commit data using REGEX.
 The Cartesian product of the JIRA issues and SVN commits is then produced, with each element being a candidate trace.
 For each candidate trace, a set of features is computed.
 These features are then utilized as input data for 12 different models (classification algorithm x rebalancing strategy).
 Finally, these models are evaluated.
+This is then followed by a similar approach for non-MDD specific features and feature subsets (by an automated feature selection algorithm).

 **Input:**
 * JIRA Issues (.cvs .xlsx)